I’m Kate and I’m the founder of the Safeguarding Association.

 Remove the uncertainty and worry through simple steps.

-We have worked with non statutory groups for over 7 years.
+We have worked with post 16 education for almost 10 years.
 We can help you develop, implement and embed your safeguarding strategy throughout your organisation and your partners.
 Once embedded we can support your senior safeguarding/welfare staff with practice support and guidance.

 “My biggest takeway from the training was…..
 The complexity of welfare/safeguarding”